Here’s how much CEOs of striking autoworkers made last year

 Mary Barra.
 (Getty Images)

 In a Friday interview, CNN’s Vanessa Yurkevich asked General Motors CEO Mary Barra if her nearly $30 million paycheck is fair to her employees.
-Her pay has increased 34 percent since 2019, ABC reported.
+Her pay has increased 34% since 2019, ABC reported.
 Included in Barra’s compensation package was $14 million in stock grants.

-Barra sought to defend her compensation package, noting that “92 percent of it is based on performance of the company.”
+Barra sought to defend her compensation package, noting that “92% of it is based on performance of the company.”

 What companies are offering strikers

-In a counteroffer, GM has offered workers in the union a 20 percent pay increase.
+In a counteroffer, GM has offered workers in the union a 20% pay increase.
 Barra said the offer, which is in addition to company profit sharing and health care benefits, is “very competitive.”

 Ford hasn’t publicly released its latest offer, but Farley called it “our most generous offer in 80 years of the UAW and Ford,” according to Fox 2 Detroit.
 He added that it also includes “pay increases, elimination of tiers, inflation protection, five weeks of vacation, 17 paid holidays, bigger contributions for retirement.”

-The most recent offer from Stellantis offers workers a 21 percent increase for hourly employees, along with an immediate 10 percent raise, and profit sharing of $44,700, among other things, according to Fox.
+The most recent offer from Stellantis offers workers a 21% increase for hourly employees, along with an immediate 10% raise, and profit sharing of $44,700, among other things, according to Fox.

 Impact of electric vehicles